michaelremington2/intro_to_python_workshop/README.md

 This workshop is an introduction to the basics of the programming language python.
 Topics such as setting variables, data types, string manipulation, functions,logic statements, and many more fundementals to kick off your programming career and ambitions!

-Part 1 will be a walk through of these various concepts with examples and small excercises.
+Part 1: We will be a walk through of these various concepts with examples and small exercises.

-Part 2 will be an more in depth excersie exploring a data and applying some of the concepts we learned to put our new skills to the test.
+Part 2: Amore in depth excersie exploring real world data and applying some of the concepts we learned to put our new skills to the test.

 # Download Python